The try-catch

 string content = reader.ReadToEnd();

-// We display the content on the console.
+// Display the content in the console.

 Console.WriteLine(content);